+In March 2O2I the Grand Palais closed for major renovations and upgrades.
+The artist Marguerite Bornhauser was invited to portray the building works in a photographic carte blanche focusing on colour, light, an eye for detail, and bold new shapes.
 In 2013 Valérie Vesque-Jeancard, then Managing Director of the Grand Palais, called me shortly after having decided to renovate one of the museum's galleries as a photography exhibition room.
 We knew each other from her time in the upper echelons of the Bibliothèque nationale de France where she had witnessed first-hand our enthusiastic support for the great library.
-Needless to say we agreed to embark on this new adventure with the Grand Palais and thus trace the irresistible lines of a munificent triangle on the banks of the Seine.
-Michel Janneau
+Needless to say we agreed to embark on this new adventure with the Grand Palais and thus trace the irresistible lines of a munificent triangle on the banks of the Seine, Michel Janneau

-RAYMOND DEPARDON
+3 questions for RAYMOND DEPARDON